 6. Social Tango (T A N G O)

 The Advanced Ballroom is the Quickstep.
 One needs to know Fox Trot well before taking on the Quickstep as there are contra body motions, sway, tilt, and back locks involved and it is a fast Fox Trot, really fast.
 One needs the Fox Trot steps down and memorized really well before adding the shoulder work and the back locks.
 A student often starts learning the social ballroom versions and then progresses to the International versions then Quickstep.

 The Swing Dances Are: (Most swing dances derive from Lindy Hop.)

 4. West Coast Swing

 Charleston and Balboa did not derive from Lindy Hop.
 Lindy Hop can be danced very fast or very slowly depending on the music.
 When the music becomes too fast one switches to Charleston.
 When the Lindy Hop floor becomes too crowded one switches to Balboa.
-You often see all three at the same time.
+You often see all three at the same time on some dance floors.

 Of special note here, the Lindy Hop and three step Cha Cha Cha are the same steps just different body movements on the floor and different body frame as well.
 Frame, Connection and Floor Craft are more advanced skill sets to learn in the lead and follow dancing.

 2. Kizomba (Several basic steps and 7 levels.)